 Untreated compressed air contains moisture, particles, and possibly oil.
 For reliable operation and low downtime, treatment steps are necessary:

-• Condensate separation: aftercoolers and water separators reduce water vapor content; automatic condensate drains prevent water from entering tools.
+- Condensate separation: aftercoolers and water separators reduce water vapor content; automatic condensate drains prevent water from entering tools.

-• Drying: refrigeration dryers for moderate dew points; adsorption dryers for low pressure dew points in cold or humid environments.
+- Drying: refrigeration dryers for moderate dew points; adsorption dryers for low pressure dew points in cold or humid environments.

-• Filtration: particulate and coalescing filters for particles and oil; activated carbon filters for very low residual oil content when sensitive hydraulic components should be protected.
+- Filtration: particulate and coalescing filters for particles and oil; activated carbon filters for very low residual oil content when sensitive hydraulic components should be protected.

 The selection depends on the place of use and the end consumers.
-Pneumatically driven hydraulic power pack benefit from clean, dry air, because valves and vane motors are sensitive to moisture and particles.
+Pneumatically driven hydraulic power packs benefit from clean, dry air, because valves and vane motors are sensitive to moisture and particles.
 This increases the availability of tools such as concrete pulverizer, hydraulic demolition shear, or steel shear in daily use.

 Compressed air in concrete demolition and special demolition

 In concrete demolition and deconstruction, compressed air is used both directly and indirectly.
 Directly, it drives pneumatic hammer / jackhammer or cleaning nozzles to expose reinforcement or to prepare surfaces with reduced dust.
-Indirectly, compressed air can supply an air-driven hydraulic power pack that provides the working pressure for a concrete pulverizer—an option when electrical power is not available or when combustion engines should not be used in sensitive areas.
+Indirectly, compressed air can supply an air-driven hydraulic power pack that provides the working pressure for a concrete pulverizer – an option when electrical power is not available or when combustion engines should not be used in sensitive areas.

 Typical task chains

-1. Pre-separation and anchor exposure with pneumatic tools.
+- Pre-separation and anchor exposure with pneumatic tools.

-2. Primary removal with a concrete pulverizer for controlled reduction of structural element.
+- Primary removal with a concrete pulverizer for controlled reduction of structural element.

-3. Rework, sorting, and cleaning with compressed air for clean cut edges and low residual adhesions.
+- Rework, sorting, and cleaning with compressed air for clean cut edges and low residual adhesions.

 For hydraulic wedge splitter, compressed air can also provide support: it supplies control air circuits, cleans drilling boreholes before inserting splitting wedges, and ensures dry, dust-free contact surfaces so that splitting pressure is transmitted reliably.
+In noise- and emission-sensitive zones, this setup enables short setup times with reproducible performance.

 Compressed air in rock excavation and tunnel construction